 In Veeam Agent for Linux, you can configure several backup jobs with different settings.
 For example, you can configure one backup job to create volume-level backup and another backup job to create file-level backup.
 You can configure backup jobs targeted at different backup locations to keep several copies of your backed-up data.
 You can also configure several backup jobs with individual schedule to fine-tune automatic backup creation process.

-Veeam Agent for Linux launches the backup job according to the schedule you define.
+Veeam Agent launches the backup job according to the schedule you define.
 You can schedule the job to start at specific time daily or on specific week days.
 You can also start a backup job manually to perform backup on demand when needed.